 Why do we need the dam at Lock 19?

 Scotts Mills Dam at Lock 19 plays an important role in the City of Peterborough, and is an integral part of the Trent-Severn system.
 The dam at Lock 19 is one link in a chain of dams across Ontario that help Parks Canada to manage water, achieving a variety of objectives including navigation, mitigation of flooding, and the protection of the environment.
-Within Peterborough, the dam helps to regulate upstream and downstream water levels and creates Little Lake, serving the waterside economy and quality of life that Peterborough residents enjoy.
+Within Peterborough, the dam helps to regulate upstream and downstream water levels, including Little Lake which serves the waterside economy and quality of life that Peterborough residents enjoy.